 The loss of any of our major customers or a decrease in the scope of data solutions and services provided to them could have a material adverse effect on our business, financial condition, results of operations and prospects.
-For further information, please refer to "Item 4.
-Information on the Company-B. Business Overview-Software Engineering and Research & Development."
+For further information, please refer to "Business-Customers."